ahmad88me/tada/tadacode/README.md

 ## Questions to answer
 * is using rdfs:RANGE for a concept is enough to get numerical data?
+* explore the idea of cluster radius; instead of storing only cluster centers, maybe we can use the quarentile for this.
+* mean of mean and median.
+* how to merge close clusters (if the membership is less than a given threshold).

 ## To Do